ChrisDill/ChrisDill.github.io/_posts/2019-08-19-keeping-code-updated.md

 ---
+layout: post
 title: 'Keeping code up to date'
-layout: post
+author: Chris Dill
 ---

 Working on code generation for bindings.
 Motivated by seeing how bindings get out of date with the original.
 This is taking longer than I wanted however.